 18. Allow your employees the opportunity to recharge.

 Working long hours can be exhausting, physically and mentally.
 Everyone experiences it… and when you’re feeling burnt out, it’s difficult to communicate effectively with others.
+Effective communication within one’s own team is crucial to prevent internal conflict and foster a collaborative work environment.
 Give your employees the opportunity to take breaks.
 A managed work-life balance helps people be happier and healthier.
 Whether this means longer lunches or occasional personal days, you’ll get the best versions of your people when you loosen a stagnant environment and let them reboot.

 19. Strengthen connections between managers and employees.

 For businesses where employees and managers do not work closely with each other, it’s common for employees to have quick interactions with their higher-ups.
+A positive corporate culture—rooted in trust, transparency, and open dialogue—enhances effective communication within the organization.
 Change this.
 Encourage stronger collaboration between employees and managers.
 You’ll bridge communication gaps by guiding stronger working relationships.

 Internal Communications Strategy - Axero Solutions